MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segment-export.md

 ---
 title: "Export a segment | Microsoft Docs"
-description: Learn how to export a segment to a CSV file or a Dynamics 365 app. ms.date: 11/14/2019 ms.reviewer: "" ms.service: dynamics-365-ai
+description: "Learn how to export a segment to a CSV file or a model-driven Dynamics 365 app." ms.date: 12/02/2019 ms.reviewer: NimrodMagen ms.service: dynamics-365-ai ms.topic: "get-started-article"
-ms.topic: "get-started-article"
 applies_to: